Jennifer Clement: Writing career

+Other activities

 She is a member of Mexico's prestigious Sistema Nacional de Creadores de Arte.
 Jennifer Clement, along with her sister Barbara Sibley, is the founder and director The San Miguel Poetry Week.

+She served as President of PEN Mexico from 2009 to 2012.
+In 2015, she was elected as the first woman president of PEN International, an organization founded in 1921.
+Under her leadership, the groundbreaking PEN International Women's Manifesto and The Democracy of the Imagination Manifesto were created.

-As President of PEN Mexico she spoke extensively about the safety of journalists in Mexico and was instrumental in raising the issue and changing the law so that the killing of a journalist became a federal crime.
+As president of PEN Mexico she spoke extensively about the safety of journalists in Mexico and was instrumental in raising the issue and changing the law so that the killing of a journalist became a federal crime.